youceeef/wordpress_theme/README.md

 To use this theme, the following plugins must be installed and activated:

-1.  **Advanced Custom Fields Pro:** Powers all the custom content fields.
+1.  **Advanced Custom Fields:** Powers all the custom content fields.
+1.  **Classic Editor:** used for page editing.

-2.  **Custom Post Type UI:** Used to create the "Portfolio" post type and its "Portfolio Category" taxonomy.
+1.  **Custom Post Type UI:** Used to create the "Portfolio" post type and its "Portfolio Category" taxonomy.
-3.  **WPForms** (or any other form plugin): Used to create and manage the contact form.
+1.  **WPForms** (or any other form plugin): Used to create and manage the contact form.
 The theme uses a shortcode to display the form.

 ---

 ### Theme Setup & Configuration

-1.  **Activate the Theme:** Place the `jessica-portfolio` folder in your `/wp-content/themes/` directory and activate it from the Appearance > Themes menu.
+1.  **Activate the Theme:** Place the `portfolio` folder in your `/wp-content/themes/` directory and activate it from the Appearance > Themes menu.
 2.  **Install Plugins:** Install and activate the required plugins listed above.
 3.  **Set the Homepage:** Go to `Settings > Reading` and set a static page as your "Homepage".
 4.  **Configure Theme Settings:**